margaretmf/margaretmf.github.io/keycreativewriting.md

 Someone comes over and invites me to lunch
 <br> I say of course I’ll go and enjoy a munch
 <br> We talk about work and how the day is
-<br> The day is going well, gee-whiz
+<br> The day is going well, I've been down to biz

 In the pm I leave work and go for a walk
 <br> I get on the phone with my mom for a talk